NithinKalidas/Appian/Generic.md

 ## 62. Process is errored out? how do you check them?

 ## 63. why do we split tabel? why can't we store all in single DB?

+## 64. What are the different licenses available and for what components are they provided?
+k3.lic for engines
+k4.lic for the data server

+## 65. What are the different types of Appian installations and state their differences?
+On-Premise: The physical hardware is with us and maintenance is also done by us.
+On-Cloud: The physical hardware is with Appian, and Appian handles the maintenance.
+The URL will have "appiancloud" in it.
+Hybrid: A combination of On-Premise and On-Cloud.
+For example, a training environment where the hardware is with Appian but maintenance is done by us.

+## 66. What is the purpose of content, personalization, execution, and analytic engines?
+Process Execution: Manages process execution and data for associated process models.
+Also referred to as exec, PX.
+Process Analytics: Stores information relevant for reports on a process.
+Also referred to as analytics, PA.
+Content: Stores metadata and security settings for documents and their organizational structures (communities, knowledge centers, and folders).
+The actual document content is stored on the file system.
+Also referred to as collaboration, collab, CO.
+Personalization: Stores information about users, groups, group membership, and group types.
+Also referred to as groups, PE.

+## 67. Why can users not be deleted or moved to another environment in Appian?
+The license cost is based on the number of users per environment, and Appian maintains metadata based on users.
+Hence, users cannot be moved or deleted.

+## 68. Is an archived or deleted process available in the Process report?
+No.

+## 69. Will hidden variable data be displayed in the process report?
+No.

+## 70. What is the purpose of user start page?
+When configured, this allows the user to directly log in to the given site rather than the Tempo page.